hirosystems/clarinet/components/clarity-vscode/README.md

 ### Handle Requirements

-If your Clarity project relies on specific requirements for [interacting with contracts on mainnet](https://github.com/hirosystems/clarinet#interacting-with-contracts-deployed-on-mainnet),this extension will automatically detect the requirement on download, and then cache the required contracts.
-In some cases, you may need to require contracts to have defining traits (such as SIPs 009 and 010); however, this may only concern contracts deployed on mainnet.
+If your Clarity project relies on specific requirements (eg: SIPs 009 or 010) for [interacting with contracts on mainnet](https://github.com/hirosystems/clarinet#interacting-with-contracts-deployed-on-mainnet), the extension will automatically detect and cached the required contracts.

 ---